WilliamBriguglio/School-Projects/Third Year/World Wide Web Information System Developement/Final Project/README.txt

 -field.svg
 -genericHov.png
 -generic.png
--I also collected all the Arsenal and Juventus Playet pictures
+-I also collected all the Arsenal and Juventus Playerpictures

 You can visit the site by clicking the following URL:

 http://334.project.groupz.myweb.cs.uwindsor.ca/index.php

 It still works as of Nov.
-2nd 2017 although the login page (which I did not code myself) is a bit buggy.
+2nd 2017 although the login page (which I did had no role in implementing) is a bit buggy.